Sick as a Dog?

 You’ve been struck down by a nasty viral infection and you’re home, sick as a dog.
 Ever wonder why the expression exists?
 Well, it’s because of that disgusting tendency, common to many dogs, to eat indiscriminately… fish heads, tube socks, watermelon rinds, ice scrapers; when you put almost anything in your mouth, well….chances are that you vomit a lot.

 So, you probably didn’t eat your co-worker’s tube sock, right?
 You probably did, however, touch your face and deliver a virus to a vulnerable mucus membrane (mouth, nose, eyes), or perhaps you happened to be lucky enough to be around when the trajectory of germs was blown from your neighbor’s infected orifice.
 Either way, you’re sick.
-So now what?
+Of course, if all people carried some sanitation supplies with them, such as the products available from some of Hand Sanitizer Canada companies, the spread of these germs would be lessened.
+When working in these busy workplaces during flu season, it’s always best to try and keep yourself clean with some antibacterial wipes and by keeping your hands clean, with soap and water or hand sanitizer.
+However, a lot of people fail to stay safe during the flu season and become ill soon after.
+So you’ve picked up a flu, now what?

 How about starting with some words of hope.
 Check out what this revolutionary thinker had to say about being sick: